amsadeghzadeh/amsadeghzadeh.github.io/_posts/2019-06-06-Great_work.md

 Oh my friend we're older but no wiser <br />
 For in our hearts the dreams are still the same <br />
 [Gene Raskin]

+There's a lot of beauty in ordinary things, isn't that kind of the point? <br />
+[The Office]